The mathematics major is fun and rewarding and can lead to great jobs!

 A comprehensive examination for majors who are not participating in the Honors Program will be given near the beginning of the spring semester of the senior year.
 (Those who will complete their studies in the fall semester may elect instead to take the comprehensive examination at the beginning of that semester.)
 The examination covers MATH 211, 271 or 272, and a choice of MATH 350 or 355.
 Information describing the comprehensive examination can be obtained here.

-Students are admitted to the Honors Program on the basis of a qualifying examination given at the beginning of the spring semester of their junior year.
+Students are admitted to the Honors Program on the basis of a qualifying examination given at the beginning of the spring semester of their junior year and the acceptance of a thesis proposal.
 (Those for whom the second semester of the junior year occurs in the fall may elect instead to take the qualifying examination at the beginning of that semester.)
 The examination is described here.
-Before the end of the junior year, an individual thesis topic will be selected by the Honors candidate in conference with a member of the Department.
+A thesis proposal will typically be due in early April of the junior year.
+If a student is accepted to the Honors Program, they will finalize a topic in consultation with Mathematics faculty.
 After intensive study of this topic, the candidate will write a report in the form of a thesis which should be original in its presentation of material, if not in content.
 In addition, the candidate will report to the departmental colloquium on their thesis work during the senior year.
-Honors candidates are also required to complete MATH 345 and either MATH 450 or 455.
+Honors candidates are also required to complete MATH 345 and at least one Mathematics course numbered 400 to 489.
 See Recent Theses for a list of recent theses and Thesis Regulations for thesis regulations.

 Other Aspects of the Mathematics Major